Reviews You Can Rely On

 Minimal features

-A rectangular bag filled with down is a rare find.
-This bag is perfect for the campground and can also be brought into the backcountry.
-However, its down insulation and increased capability come at a higher price.
-It doesn't pack down as small as many modern, mummy-shaped backpacking sleeping bags, and it also lacks some of the extra features often provided by car-camping bags.
-That said, this down-filled sleeping bag packs up small and is lightweight enough for short hike-in trips with ample warmth per ounce.
+It is rare to find a rectangular bag with down insulation.
+The Galactic is excellent for campgrounds and one you can pack for the backcountry.
+The drawback is its down insulation and increased capability cost more money.
+The Kelty Catena 30 we also tested is less expensive and just as warm, but it uses synthetic insulation instead of down.
+If down is your thing, stick with the Galactic.
+However, you should know it doesn't pack down as small as many modern, mummy-shaped backpacking sleeping bags, and it also lacks some extra features often offered by car-camping models.
+Still, this down-filled sleeping bag packs up small and is lightweight enough for short hike-in trips with ample warmth per ounce.

 Read more: Kelty Galactic review